What is a gift voucher?

 What is an electronic money gift card?

-In general, electronic money gift cards (for example, One4all gift cards), are cards that can be used in a number of different shops.
+In general, electronic money gift cards (for example, One4all gift cards), are cards that can be used in different shops.

 Electronic money gift cards are regulated under the European Communities (Electronic Money) Regulations 2011.
 The Central Bank is responsible for enforcing these regulations.